WPManageNinja/fluent-affiliate-docs/guide/getting-started/what-is-fluentaffiliate.md

 5. When someone clicks & buys, the affiliate earns commission which you can track in the [referrals dashboard](/guide/admin-portal/managing-referrals)
 6. You review and send [payouts](/guide/admin-portal/payout-management) — all from your dashboard

 It's simple, scalable, and built to grow with your business.
 Want to see all the features in detail?
-Check out our [key features overview](/guide/getting-started/key-features-overview).
+Check out our [FluentAffiliate glossary](/guide/getting-started/fluent-affiliate-glossary).